 This is to ensure that as many Kiwis as possible can share in the social and economic benefits mobile coverage offers, and to improve travel safety and emergency response capability in rural areas.

-Mobile coverage currently covers areas where over 95 per cent of New Zealand’s population live and
+Mobile coverage currently covers areas where over 95 per cent of New Zealand’s population live and work.

 As all three established mobile operators – 2degrees, Spark and Vodafone – will be able to access the MBSF sites all mobile customers will be able to share in the benefits of this improved coverage, regardless of their chosen provider.